 Every woman feels differently upon returning to work after maternity leave, and the first weeks back can be a big adjustment accompanied by a mix of emotions.
 Colleagues want to be supportive but often don't know the right thing to say and may end up putting their foot in their mouth with a comment like "Do you miss your little girl?"
 Here are some ways to congratulate a new mother, welcome her back to work, and ease the transition.

-- Bring flowers: When a group of colleagues buys a new mom flowers at the office, it's an instant bonding experience.
+- Bring flowers: When a group of colleagues buys flowers for a new mom at the office, it's an instant bonding experience.
 It's a lovely gesture that says they share in the beauty of a new baby as well.

 - Show empathy: Ask questions, look at pictures, offer hugs, and tell the new mother that you understand she may not be ready to come back.

 While you may not have the power to grant your co-worker more time off or flexible hours, letting her know that you are there for her is good emotional support.

 - Organize a group of fellow mothers: Are there other new or nursing moms in your office?
 Get them together with a private email group or during lunch to commiserate and share how they handle the obstacles.
 Even if they don't directly work together or don't become fast friends, it's helpful to have a fellow mother who understands how difficult it is to return to work after maternity leave.
 Having someone who understands and whose door is always open goes a long way towards support.

 - Schedule a "bring your baby to work" day: Babies can be passed around and pictures can be taken with lots of oohing and aahing, allowing new mothers time to show off their children.

 - Take the new mother to lunch: Let her sit back, relax, and take a breather from the hectic and challenging life of working while coping with the stresses of being a new mother.